steveiliop56/tinyauth-docs/docs/reference/cli.md

 ```

 ::: note
-Make sure to use quotes (`'`) when typing this in a bash shell, so your hash gets passed correctly yo tinyauth.
+Make sure to use quotes (`'`) when typing this in a bash shell, so your hash gets passed correctly to tinyauth.
 :::

 The full list of available options for the verify command are the following: